Winthrop Astor Chanler: Society life

 In 1892, both Chanler and his wife Margaret were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.
 His wife described the list of New York's elite as "not unlike Dante's description of Paradise."

 Chanler, a member of the Society of Patriarchs, attended the Patriarch's Ball organized by McAllister for his fellow "American aristocrats" at Delmonico's in December 1892.

 In 1903, Chanler moved from Newport to Geneseo, New York in Livingston County.
 While in Genseo, he served as master of the hounds of the Genesee Valley Hunt Club.
 He reportedly spent most of his time fox hunting and horse breeding at his estate, Sweet Briar Farms, which was once owned by the Wadsworth family.
 In 1913, his wife, who was Catholic, built the Chapel of St. Felicity at the Farm.

 Personal life

 On December 16, 1886, Chanler was married to Margaret Louisa Terry (1862–1952), a first cousin, once removed, in Rome, Italy.
-Margaret's grandparents (Julia Rush Cutler and Samuel Ward Jr) were also Chanler's maternal great grandparents.
-Margaret, who grew up in the Palazzo Odescalchi in Rome, was the daughter of Louisa (née Ward) Crawford Terry and artist Luther Terry (d.
-1900), a half-sister of F. Marion Crawford and a niece of Julia Ward Howe.
+Her maternal grandparents Julia Rush Cutler Ward and Samuel Ward III were also the parents of Chanler's maternal grandfather Samuel Cutler Ward.
+Margaret, who grew up in the Palazzo Odescalchi in Rome, was the daughter of Louisa (née Ward) Crawford Terry and artist Luther Terry, and half-sister of F. Marion Crawford and Mary Crawford Fraser.
+She was also a niece of Julia Ward Howe, who was Chanler's grand-aunt.
 Together, they were the parents of: